patrickjohncyh/FSMD/README.md

 * `Katex`
 * `HTML`

+NB:\
-NB: Our version of Markdown from some of the original Markdown sytax.
+Our version of Markdown differs from some of the original Markdown sytax.
+* Addtion of `(` `)` for Emphasis and Strong i.e `*(Emphasized)*` to reduce ambiguity of what is styled
+* Change of optional Link Title syntax from `[...](... "optional title")` to `[...](...)(optional title)`

 ## Testing

-Testing was performed using Expecto framework to verify that each supported style is detected and represented correctly.
-This was done using small handwritten test cases which aim to test both the basic functionality of each style, their pontential variations and corner cases.
+Testing was performed using Expecto framework to verify that each supported inline style is detected and represented correctly.
+This was done using small handwritten unit test cases which aim to test both the basic detection and conversion of each inline style, their pontential variations and corner cases.

+Furthermore, there a few test which attempt to combine various inline style together.

 The following table shows the features tested.